How does the planning system in the UK help to create a healthy, sustainable community?

 Sustainability Survey Questions

-On the other hand, the study has also utilised secondary academic materials to gather the required data for the study.
-Some of the chosen approaches included the use of deductive reasoning and an evaluation of completed literature reviews that offer input about trends in creating and designing sustainable communities in the UK.
-The main considerations, in this case, were journals, public government reports, research articles on sustainability, and websites.
+On the other hand, the study has also utilised secondary academic materials to gather the required data.
+Some of the chosen approaches included deductive reasoning and an evaluation of completed literature reviews that offer input about trends in creating and designing sustainable communities in the UK.
+In this case, the main considerations were journals, public government reports, research articles on sustainability, and websites.
 (Sustainable Development Commission, 2005b).

 Utilising the online secondary sources review technique has various advantages for the researcher.
 First, this data collection method is cost-effective as the researcher only needs to analyse the available online content that provides the required information on the subject (White and Brown, 2010).
 On the other hand, data used in the technique is flexible based on the environment.
 The researcher can extract the data related to the study according to the chosen topic (UK NHS Sustainable Development Unit, 2009).
 However, this was an effective technique in the study as it allowed the researcher to combine the observation data collection approach in collecting the information necessary to support the study's topic (Mebratu, 1998).